Azure/azure-sdk-for-python/doc/deprecation_process.md

   - If a replacement package and migration guide exist.

+    ```md
-    > # Microsoft Azure SDK for Python
+    # Microsoft Azure SDK for Python

-    >
-    > This package is no longer being maintained.
+    This package is no longer being maintained.
 Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.

-    >
-    > For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/my-new-package).
+    For migration instructions, see the [migration guide](https://aka.ms/azsdk/python/migrate/my-new-package).
+    ```

   - If a migration guide will not be provided.

+    ```md
-    > # Microsoft Azure SDK for Python
+    # Microsoft Azure SDK for Python

-    >
-    > This package is no longer being maintained.
+    This package is no longer being maintained.
 Use the [azure-mynewpackage](https://pypi.org/project/azure-mynewpackage/) package instead.
+    ```

   - If the service has been retired and no replacement package exists.

+    ```md
-    > # Microsoft Azure SDK for Python
+    # Microsoft Azure SDK for Python

-    >
-    > This package is no longer being maintained, as the service has been retired.
+    This package is no longer being maintained, as the service has been retired.
 There is no replacement package for this package.
+    ```

   - If the Azure service no longer exists, a new non-Azure service has replaced it, and existing customers should be directed to the new service's Rest API docs/repo.

+    ```md
-    > # Microsoft Azure SDK for Python
+    # Microsoft Azure SDK for Python

-    >
-    > This package is no longer being maintained.
+    This package is no longer being maintained.
 Please refer to the samples in the [My New Service repo](https://github.com/microsoft/my-new-service/tree/main) instead.

-    >
-    > For additional support, please open a new issue in the [Issues](https://github.com/microsoft/my-new-service/issues) section of the My New Service repo.
+    For additional support, please open a new issue in the [Issues](https://github.com/microsoft/my-new-service/issues) section of the My New Service repo.
+    ```

 ## CHANGELOG.md and _version.py